ahsan-qamar/up42/README.md

 # up42

+- Open terminal and clone the repo using ``git clone https://github.com/ahsan-qamar/up42.git``
 - Make sure there is no application running on 8080
 - Navigate to the ``up42`` folder
 - Build the application using mvn clean install